Perturbation theory with quantum signal processing: Conclusion

 In this work, we provided a quantum algorithm to obtain perturbative energies and analyzed its rough computational cost for simple molecular systems.
 It is, to the best of our knowledge, the first concrete resource analysis of the practical application of QSP.
 Several remarks are in order.

 First, the estimated numbers are rather pessimistic; the algorithm needs over $10^{14}$ T gates for the simplest system considered here.
 However, it should be remarked that the large contribution to the overall cost comes from the expectation value estimation of the perturbation operator $V$.
 This is the same problem faced by the variational quantum eigensolvers \cite{Measurementasaroadbloack} where the energy expectation values have to be determined with high accuracy.
 We might be able to reduce the measurement counts, $M^{(1)}$ and $M^{(2)}$, by neglecting unimportant parts of $V$.
 For example, when using the active space approximation, we empirically know that energy corrections due to interactions between the core and virtual orbitals are small, and hence might be able to neglect them.
+Also, the use of other amplitude estimation techniques such as the ones presented in Ref.~\cite{2207.08628v2} may reduce the runtime by a constant factor.

 Second, although the overall cost seems to be impractical, the polynomial degrees are on the order of only $10^8$ even for the largest system we considered.
+Using more sophisticated techniques introduced in Ref. \cite{QSP-phases-via-GD} can further reduce the requirement by a factor of 2--3.
 Hence, we might be able to perform the generation of the perturbed state (Eq. \eqref{eq:perturbed-state}) in a practical time scale.
 The proposed algorithm might therefore become useful when we are interested in measuring very few observables of the perturbed state.
 However, it should be noted that we need to obtain QSP phase sequences for $10^8$-degree polynomials.
 The state-of-the-art technique for the phase sequence finding \cite{QSP-phases-via-GD} is verified up to $10^4$-degree polynomials but it is not clear if the method still works for such high-order polynomials.

 Third, the required numbers for $\varepsilon$ and $r$, which correspond to the infidelity of the prepared states, are very small and become comparable to the gate fidelities of fault-tolerant quantum computers for difficult problems considered in this work.
 This is also caused by large $\|V\|$ and small $\delta$, and the requirements are likely to be relaxed for other more simple operators.
 However, if we wish to explore the direction considered in this work, the values of $\varepsilon$ and $r$ are likely to remain at the same level.
 In this case, gate error rates should also be taken into account for an accurate estimation of required computational resources even in the fault-tolerant quantum computer regime.